-Initializing Replication Agent The Replication Agent for UDB provides the same features for initiliazing Replication Agent and creating its objects in the primary database as other implementations of the Replication Agent.
+Initializing Replication Agent

+The Replication Agent for UDB provides the same features for initiliazing Replication Agent and creating its objects in the primary database as other implementations of the Replication Agent.
 Replication Agent for UDB creates only a few tables in the primary database to store its system information.
 The Replication Agent for UDB does not create any stored procedures or triggers in the primary database.

-Because the Replication Agent for UDB requires access to the IBM DB2 Universal Database transaction log, the user ID that the Replication Agent uses to access the primary database must have either SYSADM or DBADM authority in the database; otherwise, the pdb\xlog init command returns an error.
-This user ID is stored in the Replication Agent pds\username configuration parameter.
+Because the Replication Agent for UDB requires access to the IBM DB2 Universal Database transaction log, the user ID that the Replication Agent uses to access the primary database must have either SYSADM or DBADM authority in the database; otherwise, the pdb_xlog init command returns an error.
+This user ID is stored in the Replication Agent pds_username configuration parameter.

-For more information about Replication Agent objects, see "Replication Agent objects in the UDB primary database" on page 93.
+See "Replication Agent objects in the IBM DB2 Universal Database primary database" on page 87.

-Marking a table for replication The Replication Agent for UDB provides the same features for marking and unmarking tables for replication as other implementations of the Replication Agent.
+Marking a table for replication

+The Replication Agent for UDB provides the same features for marking and unmarking tables for replication as other implementations of the Replication Agent.
 However, the Replication Agent for UDB does not create any stored procedures or triggers in the primary database.

-When marking a table for replication, Replication Agent for UDB alters the table to set the UDB DATA CAPTURE attribute to DATA CAPTURE CHANGES.
+When marking a table for replication, Replication Agent for UDB alters the table to set the IBM DB2 Universal Database DATA CAPTURE attribute to DATA CAPTURE CHANGES.
 When the table is unmarked, the table is altered to return to its original DATA CAPTURE attribute.